thomasgtaylor/how.wtf/content/post/2023-03-12-how-to-pass-variables-to-makefiles.md

 ---
-title: How to pass variables to Makefiles
-date: 2023-03-13T01:30:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2023-03-13 01:30:00-04:00
 description: How to pass variables from command line using Make
-categories:
-- Programming
 tags:
-- Makefile
+- makefile
+title: How to pass variables to Makefiles
 ---

 Passing variables, exported variables, or `.env` (dot env) file variables from outside of a Makefile can be completed in a few ways.